- Here’s our quick pro tip for picking thickness planers

 Dewalt DW735 Thickness Planer, 13 Inch

-- Has a powerful 15-amp motor that works efficiently with wide materials.
+- The powerful 15-amp motor works efficiently with wide materials.

-- Has a three-knife cutter-head that has a longer life than other cutter-heads while. allowing for quick and easy knife changes.
+- Employs a three-knife cutter head with a considerably longer life than other cutter heads, allowing for quick and easy knife changes.

-- Has a two-speed gearbox that switches between 96 and 179 cuts per inch (CPI).
+- Utilizes a two-speed gearbox that switches between 96 and 179 cuts per inch (CPI).

 - Doesn’t come with the infeed table.